How to Become an Electrician in New Mexico

 Why New Mexico for Electrician Careers

 New Mexico is a state with federal labs and renewable energy driving trade growth.
-Between national labs, military, solar, oil and gas, the demand for qualified electricians here is through the roof — and it's only growing.
+Between national labs, military, solar, oil and gas, the demand for qualified electricians here is well above the national average — and it's only growing.

 Switching Careers: Can You Afford the Transition in New Mexico?